Mashpee Wampanoag Indian Museum

 Mashpee Wampanoag Indian Museum is a cultural center in the town of Mashpee in Barnstable County, Massachusetts, United States.
 The town of Mashpee is the location of the Mashpee Wampanoag Tribe, one of the two federally recognized representative bodies of the Wampanoag people.
 The museum ground itself is well known for the Avant House as well as hosting the Mill Pond Herring Ladder, a Fish ladder on the Mashpee River.
-The museum was established in 1997 through a town meeting vote.
+Establishing the museum was a passion project of Amelia Peters Bingham.
+The idea for the museum first came in 1970, but the building was only transferred to the Wampanoag Tribal Council after a unanimous vote to do so during the Mashpee town government's annual meeting in 1997.
 Since 1999 the site has been listed under the National Register of Historic Places.